Batteries / Battery Holders

-If a Smart Vent is offline, or going offline intermittently, it's most likely that the battery holders are not tightened or aligned properly.
-This can produce a gap where the batteries are not secure.
+If a Smart Vent is offline or going offline intermittently, it's most likely that the battery holders are not tightened or aligned properly.
+This can produce a gap where the batteries are not secure - or the pin connector on the bottom battery holder is not fully connected to the Smart Vent.
 Try tightening the battery holders.

-- Does Gateway Puck WiFi icon show good signal strength?
-If not, move it closer to WiFi to improve WiFi signal strength.
+Does the Gateway Puck WiFi icon show good signal strength?
+If not, move it closer to WiFi to improve WiFi signal strength, or check out this article to troubleshoot the Gateway Puck WiFi Connection.
 The Gateway Puck may be having trouble communicating with the Flair app.

 Moved Gateway Puck